zapo/buildkite-helm-charts/README.md

 * [buildkite-agent](buildkite-agent) - a simple Deployment and a token secret for starting agents
 * [buildkite-agent-private-git](buildkite-agent-private-git) - a Deployment and secrets with a private SSH key and token , allowing the agent to run builds from private repositories
-* [buildkite-agent](buildkite-agent-builder) - a simple Deployment and a token secret for starting Docker Builder (DIND) agents
+* [buildkite-agent-builder](buildkite-agent-builder) - a simple Deployment and a token secret for starting Docker Builder (DIND) agents
-* [buildkite-agent-private-git](buildkite-agent-builder-private-git) - a Deployment and secrets with a private SSH key and token, allowing the Docker Builder (DIND) agent to builds from private repositories
+* [buildkite-agent-builder-private-git](buildkite-agent-builder-private-git) - a Deployment and secrets with a private SSH key and token, allowing the Docker Builder (DIND) agent to builds from private repositories

 ## Getting Started